ptarau/natlog/README.md

-## A lightweight Prolog-like interpreter with a natural-language style syntax and deeply indexed tuple database interface
+## A lightweight Prolog-like system designed to smoothly interoperate with deep learning tools

 We closely follow Einstein's *"Everything should be made as simple as possible, but no simpler."*

 At this point, we rely on Python's natural error checking, without doing much to warn about syntactic or semantic errors.
 This can be added, but this is meant as an *executable specification* of an otherwise simple and natural logic language that we hereby name **Natlog**.

 ### NEW: a demo app in folder ```apps/nat3d``` combining Natlog and vpython to build (quite easily!)
-3D objects and amimations
+3D objects and animations

 ###  **Natlog** : a succinct overview